SpikeInterface/spikeinterface/doc/how_to/auto_curation_training.rst

 * Two SortingAnalyzers called ``analyzer_1`` and
   ``analyzer_2``, and have calculated some template and quality metrics for both
-* Manutally curated labels for the units in each analyzer, in lists called ``analyzer_1_labels`` and ``analyzer_2_labels``.
+* Manually curated labels for the units in each analyzer, in lists called ``analyzer_1_labels`` and ``analyzer_2_labels``.
 If you have used phy, the lists can be accessed using ``curated_labels = analyzer.sorting.get_property("quality")``.